bmeurant/technical-docs/software-architecture/architectural-patterns/api-gateway.md

 While the terms are often used interchangeably, it's crucial to distinguish between the API Gateway and a full API Management platform.

-*   An **API Gateway** is a runtime component, a proxy that processes live traffic.
+*   An **API Gateway** is a runtime component, a [[proxy-pattern|proxy]] that processes live traffic.
 Its primary job is to route, secure, and mediate API calls as they happen.
 Think of it as the *enforcement point*.

 *   An **API Management** solution is a comprehensive platform that covers the entire lifecycle of an API.
 It includes a developer portal for documentation, analytics dashboards, monetization features, and policy definition tools.
 The API Gateway is the core *enforcement component* within a broader API Management platform.
 For a detailed breakdown of this lifecycle, see the **[[api-keys-and-management|API Keys and Management]]** page.